ali-zain-s/starry-night-ASCII/README.md

 ![the animation](docs/starry-night.gif)

+## Run it

 ```bash
 python3 -m pip install -r requirements.txt
 python3 run.py
 ```

-## The approach

-Most text-art converters map brightness onto a ramp of characters.
-That captures tone but throws away what makes a Van Gogh a Van Gogh: the paint has *direction*.
-So the local orientation of every brushstroke is measured from the pixels first, and characters are chosen to lie *along* it — horizontal marks where the paint runs flat, slashes on the diagonals, rounded glyphs where there's no direction at all, which is exactly where the stars are.

-Tone is split between ink and colour.
-A cell's apparent brightness is ink coverage times colour, so encoding brightness in both squares the contrast and leaves the lettering sitting on top of the picture.
-Instead the ink each character lays down is measured from the font, the glyph carries part of the range, and the colour supplies exactly the remainder — so the two multiply back to the painting and the text dissolves into it.
+No options.
+Ctrl+C to quit.
+It fills whatever window you give it, so a bigger window with a smaller font gets you more detail.

+## How it works

+The painting is stored inside the source as compressed data, so there is nothing to download.

+**Picking the characters.** Instead of mapping brightness to a ramp of characters, the code measures which way the paint is running at each point (Sobel gradients into a structure tensor) and picks a character that leans the same way — `-` for flat strokes, `/` and `\` on diagonals, `|` for uprights, and round ones like `o` and `0` where there is no clear direction, which is where the stars are.

+**Brightness.** How bright a cell looks is roughly how much ink the character lays down times its colour.
+The ink each character uses is measured from the font once, then the colour is worked out to fill in the rest of the brightness.
+That keeps the characters from standing out as a layer on top of the picture.

-Motion is a warp of where each cell *samples from*, never of anything drawn.
-Vortices turn the sky, a current drifts across it, and every bright disc spins in place.
-Angles are functions of elapsed time rather than accumulated steps, so it runs for hours without drifting.
+**Movement.** Nothing is drawn moving.
+Each frame just samples the painting from slightly different coordinates — a few vortices rotate the sky, a slow current drifts across it, and each bright disc spins in place.

-The painting lives inside the source as compressed data — nothing to download, no image on disk.

-## Detail

-One character is one pixel of the result, so the character count is the resolution.
-Smaller font and a bigger window is the only lever; `--info` reports where a given terminal stands.
+The angles come from elapsed time rather than adding up per frame, so it never drifts out of shape.

+**Speed.** Only the cells that actually changed get redrawn each frame, and colours are rounded so tiny changes don't count as a change.
+Frame rate is picked from the window size.

 ## Credit